Taiwan Bubble Tea || What is Boba? Your Complete Guide

 The second potential origin of bubble tea in Taiwan lies in Taiwan’s central district, Taichung (台中).

 The story goes that the product manager of the teahouse first tried out tapioca balls in tea in a meeting with colleagues, encouraging everyone else to try it out.
-Everyone at the meeting enjoyed it so much that it lead to its inclusion on the menu – and quickly became the chain shop’s best-selling item.

 Again, the inspiration behind combining sticky sugary balls and tea is unclear…